 If you have registered your trademark, then only you have the exclusive rights to it.
-If your trademark is being falsely used by another individual/company for their own personal gain, that means that your trademark is being infringe upon.
-Trademark infringement in India is a punishable offence therefore, whether or not you are a trademark owner, you have to understand what this actually means.
+If your trademark is being falsely used by another individual/company for their own personal gain, that means that your trademark is being infringed upon.
+Trademark infringement in India is a punishable offense therefore, whether or not you are a trademark owner, you have to understand what this actually means.

 1. There is a likelihood of confusion:

 This sort of confusion is created in the minds of the customers when:

 - The infringer swaps one brand with the other while offering the same sort of goods and services

 - The infringer might be an infringer by mistake and the confusion was there by accident and with no fraudulent intention.
 Trademark search in India is necessary before you even think about using a mark.

 - The infringer actually desires to confuse the customer in order to compete with other brands.

 There have been many instances where there have been claims of registration and all of them turned out to be false:

 - Claiming that you have registered even if there is no proof to support that.

 - After the trademark has expired, still claiming that the trademark is still relevant.
 Trademark registration in India is not permanent and therefore, renewing is a necessary measure.